Richard Scruggs

 Richard F. "Dickie" Scruggs (born May 17, 1946) is an American former naval aviator and disbarred trial lawyer.
 He is the brother-in-law of former U.S. Senate Majority Leader Trent Lott.
 Scruggs first came to the public eye after successfully suing the asbestos industry on behalf of ill shipyard workers.
 He later represented the state of Mississippi in the tobacco litigation of the 1990s.
 He also represented hundreds of homeowners in lawsuits against insurance companies following Hurricane Katrina, and a national class action of patients against HMOs in the early 2000s.

 Scruggs' legal career was derailed by his indictment in a judicial bribery scheme in 2007.
 Scruggs pled guilty to conspiracy to bribe Circuit Judge Henry L. Lackey in 2008.
 He also entered a 2009 guilty plea for a scheme to influence Circuit Judge Bobby DeLaughter.

-Scruggs was sentenced to five years in prison on June 27, 2008, by U.S. District Judge Neal Biggers; and on February 10, 2009, Judge Glen H. Davidson sentenced him to seven years for the second scheme, to run concurrently.
+Scruggs was sentenced to five years in prison on June 27, 2008, by U.S. District Judge Neal Brooks Biggers Jr.; and on February 10, 2009, Judge Glen H. Davidson sentenced him to seven years for the second scheme, to run concurrently.
 He served six years in federal prison and was released in 2014.

 Kings of Tort, by Alan Lange and Tom Dawson, released in 2009, documents the rise and fall of Scruggs.
 The Fall of the House of Zeus: The Rise and Ruin of America's Most Powerful Trial Lawyer, by veteran journalist Curtis Wilkie, was published in 2010.

-Early life
+Early life and education

 Scruggs was born in Brookhaven, Mississippi, on May 17, 1946, but grew up in Pascagoula, Mississippi.
 He told Time that his father left the family when Scruggs was five years old.
 Scruggs was then raised by his mother, Helen, who worked as a legal secretary at the Ingalls shipyard.

-Education and military career

 Scruggs was a member of Sigma Alpha Epsilon as an undergraduate at the University of Mississippi.
 Upon graduation and commissioning as a naval officer, Scruggs entered flight training and earned his wings as an A6 bomber pilot in 1970.
-Scruggs was assigned to an aircraft carrier in the Mediterranean Sea during the Arab–Israeli conflict of October 1973, where he was stationed aboard the carrier Franklin D. Roosevelt during the nuclear alert triggered by the Soviet threat to intervene in the Arab–Israeli War.
+Scruggs was assigned to an aircraft carrier in the Mediterranean Sea during the Yom Kippur War, where he was stationed aboard the carrier Franklin D. Roosevelt during the nuclear alert triggered by the Soviet threat to intervene in the Arab–Israeli War.

 He graduated from the University of Mississippi Law School in 1976, where he was a classmate of Mike Moore, a close friend who later became the attorney general of Mississippi.